Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 This tree survived repeated fires in the past.
 The outer bark is up to a foot thick.

-However, the good news is scientists believe 9 out of 10 majestic redwoods survived, but none of us will see this park in its glory again; it simply takes much longer than a lifetime.
+Scientists believe nine out of ten majestic redwoods survived, but none of us will see this park in its glory again; it simply takes much longer than a lifetime.
+However, you can witness how resilient Mother Nature can be.

 Is Big Basin Open?